-BP spokesman Scott Dean declined to discuss the allegations but vowed his company would cooperate with any federal probe.
+BP spokesman Scott Dean said Wednesday that the work at the California refinery was scheduled before the Cherry Point fire and vowed his company would cooperate with any federal probe.

-"There have been many governmental inquiries into supply disruptions in the past, and we have cooperated with them, and should there be another government inquiry into supply disruptions we would of course cooperate," he said.
+"There have been many governmental inquiries into supply disruptions in the past and we have cooperated with them, and should there be another government inquiry into supply disruptions we would of course cooperate," he said.

-Tesoro spokeswoman Tina Barbee also declined to address the allegation, but she said that the refiner performs "routine planned maintenance on a regular basis, as needed, to ensure the safety and efficiency of our operations.
+Tesoro spokeswoman Tina Barbee also declined to address the specific allegation, but she said that the refiner performs "routine planned maintenance on a regular basis, as needed, to ensure the safety and efficiency of our operations.
 It is longstanding Tesoro policy, for proprietary and competitive reasons, not to discuss specific maintenance scheduling or activities."

-The Western States Petroleum Association - a Sacramento, Calif.-based trade association for West Coast energy companies - denied the allegations.
+The Western States Petroleum Association - a Sacramento, Calif.-based trade association for energy companies on the West Coast - denied the allegations.

-"Sen. Cantwell has, in the past, made similar requests for investigations, and there have been literally dozens of investigations into pricing of petroleum products on the West coast and elsewhere in the last dozen years.
+"Sen. Cantwell has, in the past, made similar requests for investigations and there have been literally dozens of investigations into pricing of petroleum products on the West coast and elsewhere in the last dozen years.
 And all of those have found that market factors are the dominant explanation for changes in product prices," said Tupper Hull, the group's spokesman.
 "And none of those have found that manipulation of the market has occurred."

-One explanation for the findings of past probes, said Cantwell and McCullough, is that the FTC has not moved as aggressively to police refiners and the wholesale gasoline market the way the Federal Energy Regulatory Commission has policed utilities and natural gas trading.
+One explanation for the findings of past probes, said Cantwell and McCullough, is that the FTC has not moved as aggressively to police refiners and the wholesale gasoline market in a way that the Federal Energy Regulatory Commission has policed utilities and natural gas trading.
+The FERC's tougher approach followed the finding of manipulation in electricity markets by Enron and its competitors.

 Cantwell's letter asked the FTC whether its Gasoline and Diesel Monitoring Project detected anomalies in West Coast pricing, and asked how the agency will obtain market data to make its determination.
-It also asked the FTC to offer an opinion as to whether West Coast refiners' market concentration gives them too much pricing power.
+It also asked the FTC to offer an opinion as to whether West Coast refiners enjoy a market concentration that allows them too much pricing power.